gari-network/gari-sdk/README.md

 ```

 ### transferGariToken
-Send token from user to another user.
-This method will return encoded transaction which client has to send to its backend for validation and its backend will forward it to chingari for processing.
+Send gari token to another user.
+This will return encoded transaction which client has to send to its backend for validation and its backend will forward it to chingari for processing.

 ```js
 /**